akmand/python_data_science_tutorials/README.md

 # python_tutorials

-A collection of tutorials on basic Python programming
+A collection of tutorials on basic Python programming.

-www.featureranking.com/tutorials/